zcoo/fluss/website/docs/maintenance/tiered-storage/lakehouse-storage.md

 ```

 **Note:**
 - The `fluss.bootstrap.servers` should be the bootstrap server address of your Fluss cluster.
 You must configure all options with the `datalake.` prefix in the [server.yaml](#modify-serveryaml) file to run the tiering service.
-to run the tiering service.
 In this case, these parameters are `--datalake.format`, `--datalake.paimon.metastore`, and `--datalake.paimon.warehouse`.
 - The Flink tiering service is stateless, and you can run multiple tiering services simultaneously to tier tables in Fluss.
 These tiering services are coordinated by the Fluss cluster to ensure exactly-once semantics when tiering data to the lake storage.
 This means you can freely scale the service up or down according to your workload.
 - This follows the standard practice for [submitting jobs to Flink](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/deployment/cli/), where you can use the `-D` parameter to specify Flink-related configurations.